Skip to content

 • Construct claim.
 The public cascade is expected to be related to, but not identical with, legacy detected-misstatement labels.

 • Peer comparison boundary.
-Peer models and metrics are used for compatibility checks; comparisons provide metric-compatible ranking evidence, not same-estimand superiority claims.
+Peer models and metrics are used for compatibility checks; comparisons provide metric-compatible ranking evidence, not same-estimand performance rankings.

 • Evidence requirement.
 Credible bridge-based overlap validation is required before any integrated old-benchmark/public-cascade claim.